kamaalg/qSound/README.md

 5.**Prediction**:
    A separate function, test_model, enables predictions on new audio data.
    The input features are scaled using the saved scaler, and the model predicts the intensity value for the new data segment.

+## Running Instructions
+To execute qSound, follow these steps:

+Install Dependencies: Ensure all the dependencies listed in the prerequisites section are installed.
+Use Python 3 for compatibility and package management.
+Run the Main Script: The primary execution point for the application is final_script.py.
+Execute this script to launch the program.
+Pre-Trained Models: There is no need to retrain the quantum bits or the neural network, as their states have been pre-saved.
+The system will utilize these pre-trained models for immediate functionality.
+Enjoy exploring the quantum-enhanced audio visualization with qSound!